Textator/lazybackup/README.md

 # lazyBackup
 Backup with DISM batch script.

-Filename is created automaticly using computername (needs to be set, lazyBackup will ask for it) and date on automaticly chosen or set drive
+Filename is created automaticly using computername (needs to be set, lazyBackup will ask for it) and date on automaticly chosen or set drive - adding directory on backuop drive called "HDD"

 Has to be started from any winPE enviroment if you want to backup system (i.e. windows) partition.